elunna/hackem/README.md

 	- [ ] Dung worms should be poisonous?
 	- [ ] Eating dung worms should cause illness?
 	- [ ] allow "blood worm", "blood-worm" as spelling
 	- [ ] Why do we have wights?
 Should they not be more powerful than barrow wights?
 	- [ ] Implement gypsy_chat
 	- [ ] Should komodo dragon/gila monster be vulnerable to cold?
+	- [ ] Should water monsters have water attack?
+Spit water?
+	- [ ] shadow monsters leave trail of darkness
+	- [ ] Shadow monsters are drain/death/cold resistant?
+	- [ ] Anything that is "rockish", ie, rock kobolds, rock gnomes, should be stoning resistant and vulnerable to digging.
+Stone giant.

+	- [ ] Double check that all nobles are lords, royals are kings.
+	- [ ] Revert "noble" to "lord"
+	- [ ] Revert "royal" to "king"

 	- [SKIPPED] Add message for tick/flea multiplication?
 	- [SKIPPED] Moldy pudding: Enhance a bit, only has an engulfing organic attack.
 No damage.